arh1/presentation-d8-migrate-csv-importer/slides/config.md

 ~Notes:

-* All migration config can be tracked by core CM (or Features)
+* All config can be tracked by core CM (or Features)
-* Config stored along w/ other site config (in randomly-named /public dir or per path in settings.php)
+* Config stored w/ other site config (randomly-named /public dir or per path in settings.php)
-* For simple migrations, you'll just need the config/yml and no custom code
+* Simple migrations, you'll just need the config/yml and no custom PHP
-* Here's a simple migration of articles from a D6 to D8 site
+* Here's simple articles migration D6 -> D8
 * Source is nodes from a D6 db (node_type is optional config)
 * Destination is nodes on target D8 site
+* key-value pairs
+* process: key = dest field; value = source field/column

 ### Importer Config